enonic/lib-explorer/README.md

 ### 3.17.0

 * Add getLocales()
-* Require to Enonic XP 7.7 and use internal scheduling instead of lib-cron
+* Require Enonic XP 7.7 and use internal scheduling instead of lib-cron

 ### 3.16.0